 A second project thinks about transnational dying and mourning at a distance.
 What is it about dying that scares yet fascinates us so much?
 Does thinking about dying bring us closer or farther away from life's disappearence--our own as well as others?
-What does it mean to hold space terestrially or psychically for a good death, or even death at all, in a world of migration and digitization?
+What does it mean to hold space terestrially or psychically for a good death, or even death at all, in a world of migration, digitization, and increasing biopolitical control?
 How does the work of mourning, or the disavowal of mourning's necessity, structure the experience of time, space, language, the self, & others?
 How do we mourn, and mourn in, disappearing ecologies?
 How do the racial politics and colonial agendas of Post-Holocaust global mourning determine how we mourn and whose death gets remembered?

 Previous writing projects have included a study of skin in the works of Toni Morrison, Theresa Cha, & Beyoncé Knowles; Larry Eigner & architecture; corporeal rhetoric and poetics in Israel/Palestine; entanglement as ethics and method in performance making; and genres of desire.
 Most recently I have performed in and/or created performance pieces for OpenFlr (Florence, 2016), The Master's Festival Goldsmiths University (London, 2016), Festival Danse Directe Butoh (Normandy, 2015), and Claudia Castellucci's 'Essercitazione Ritmiche' in the Venice Biennale (Venice, 2015).
 In the summer of 2018 I will choreograph for Delaware Shakespeare's production of Much ado about nothing.
 I co-coordinate the English Department's Gender and Sexuality reading group for the 2018-2019 academic year.